skienzmatishun/rippreport/content/p/alabama-exposure-mljr/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Book cover for The Framing of Murray Lawrence Jr. showing a man walking through prison gates on the front and a black-and-white portrait of a Black man ...
+summary: Baldwin County legal elites and prosecutors framed Murray Lawrence Jr. for a capital murder he never committed.
+Court records and thousands of pages of suppressed documents expose a corrupt judicial machine that prioritized political wins over justice.
+Step into the light of truth and see how a two-decade wall of systemic deception is finally crumbling.
 ---
 A short but powerful read from Alabama Exposure and Accountability.
 The Framing of Murray Lawrence Jr.